Minimalist line drawing of two overlapping speech bubbles symbolising open dialogue, consultation, and communication

 That’s why what follows is different from a traditional salon visit—and why preparation and process both matter.

 Hair preparation is essential and required.
-Detailed instructions are provided ahead of your booking.
-Arriving with clean, dry, product-free hair ensures I can assess and work with your hair accurately and precisely.
+Detailed instructions are provided ahead of the booking.
+Arriving with clean, dry, product-free hair ensures the hair can be assessed and worked with accurately and precisely.

 The Consultation Process

 Every booking starts with a seated, face-to-face consultation in a calm, socially distanced setting.
-My approach is more like a specialist practitioner than a traditional salon.
+The approach here is more like a specialist practitioner than a traditional salon, driven by an understanding of the complex emotional relationship women have with their hair—especially when curly, fine, thin, or otherwise challenging.

-Rather than asking for photos or diving straight into preferences, I begin by asking about:
+Rather than asking for photos or diving straight into preferences, the consultation begins with discussion around:

 • Hair relationship, texture and history